Centrism/alx-system_engineering-devops/0x00-shell_basics/README.md

-bin/bash is bourne again shell script and pwd prints current working directory
+script that prints the absolute path name of the current working directory